abhishekallapur/final/README.md

 ## Environment Variables Setup

-This project uses environment variables to manage sensitive information.
-Create a `.env` file in the root directory with the following variables:
+This project requires environment variables to run properly.
+Follow these steps:

+1. Create a new file named `.env` in the root directory of the project
+2. Copy and paste the following template into the `.env` file:

 ```env
 # Contact Information